David Reyne

 David Nicholas Reyne (born 14 May 1959) is an Australian actor, musician, television and radio presenter.

 Early life and education

 Reyne was born in Lagos, Nigeria to an Australian mother, Judith Leask and English diplomat father, Captain Rodney Michael Reyne.
 His father was an aide-de-camp (ADC) to the Queen of England, the Governor of Malta, and then Sir Dallas Brooks, the Governor of Victoria, Australia), before leaving the Royal Marines to take a post in Nigeria, where Reyne and his older brother James Reyne were both born.

-When Reyne was six months old, the family relocated to Australia, where his younger sister, Elisabeth was born and his mother became the headmistress of a girl’s school.
+When Reyne was six months old, the family relocated to Australia, where his younger sister, Elisabeth was born and his mother became the headmistress of a girls' school.
 Reyne was educated at The Peninsula School in Mount Eliza, on the Mornington Peninsula.

 Reyne went on to study an acting course at Swinburne Film Institute, graduating in 1980 (leaving Australian Crawl in 1979 to do so).